 To measure your latitude, point a stick at the North Star, then measure the angle the stick makes from a level horizon.
 Note, some compasses, include an inclination gauge (not covered in this article) by which you can easily measure the angle.

 Determine East and West Via a Shadow: To determine east and west, place a stick in the ground so you can see its shadow (alternatively, you can use the shadow of any fixed object).
 Ensure the shadow is cast on a level, brush-free spot.
 Mark the tip of the shadow with a pebble or scratch in the dirt; try to make the mark as small as possible so as to pinpoint the shadow's tip.
 Wait 10-15 minutes, as the shadow moves from west to east (the opposite side the sun moves on, ie the sun moves from the east to the west -- but both the shadow and the sun move in a clockwise direction).
 Mark the new position of the shadow's tip with another small object or scratch.
 Connect the two shadow tip markings with a straight line and you have an east-to-west line approximation.
-Stand with the first mark on your left, and the second on your right, and you will be facing toward true north.
 Midday readings give more accurate approximations.
+To get an exact east-to-west line join the marks from two shadows of equal length.
+In either the approximate or the exact case stand with the first mark on your left, and the second on your right, and you will be facing toward true north.
+Pay attention to your own shadow during the course of the day while on a long walk - if you are moving north your shadow will be over your left shoulder at sunrise and over your right shoulder at sunset.
+You might be the only object to throw a shadow when walking in barren terrain like a desert.

 The tops of pine trees tend to dip to the north.